-1.2.3 Installing from a Network Server Using SLP
+1.2.1 Installing from a Network Server Using SLP

-If your network setup supports OpenSLP and your network installation source has been configured to announce itself via OpenSLP (see Section 1.2, "Setting Up the Server Holding the Installation Sources" (Chapter 1, Remote Installation, †Reference)), proceed as follows to install openSUSE.
+If your network setup supports OpenSLP and your network installation source has been configured to announce itself via SLP (described in Section "Setting Up the Server Holding the Installation Sources" (Chapter 1, Remote Installation, ↑Reference)), boot the system from the media or with another boot option.
+In the boot screen, select the desired installation option.
+Press F4 then select SLP.